-In connection with the reductions in force described above, NCS recorded severance expense of \$1.3 million in the first quarter of 2020 and \$3.5 million of severance expense in the second quarter of 2020.
-NCS expects to record \$0.9 million of severance expense in the third quarter of 2020.
+In connection with the reductions in force described above, NCS recorded severance expense of \$1.3 million in the first quarter of 2020, \$3.5 million in the second quarter of 2020 and \$0.8 million in the third quarter of 2020.

-As a result of the decrease in crude oil pricing, customer capital spending plans and activity as a result of the decline in market conditions primarily related to the COVID-19 pandemic as well as the resulting decline in the quoted price of our common stock, NCS assessed the recoverability of the carrying value of its property and equipment and finite-lived intangible assets as of March 31, 2020 and determined that a triggering event had occurred.
+As a result of the decrease in crude oil pricing, customer capital spending plans and activity as a result of the decline in market conditions primarily related to the COVID-19 pandemic as well as the resulting decline in the quoted price of our common stock, we assessed the recoverability of the carrying value of our property and equipment and finite-lived intangible assets as of March 31, 2020 and determined that a triggering event had occurred.
 As a result of the analysis, we recorded impairment charges of \$9.7 million in property and equipment and \$40.5 million related to identifiable intangible assets, which we recorded during the first quarter of 2020.
-There were no impairment charges recorded on our property and equipment or identifiable intangible assets during the second quarter of 2020.
-For additional information, see "Note 4.
-Property and Equipment" and "Note 5.
+There were no impairment charges recorded on our property and equipment or identifiable intangible assets during the second or third quarters of 2020.
+For additional information, see "Note 5.
+Property and Equipment" and "Note 6.
 Goodwill and Identifiable Intangibles" of our unaudited condensed consolidated financial statements.

 On August 6, 2020, we entered into an amendment to our Senior Secured Credit Facility which, among other changes, reduced the lender commitments in the U.S. under our Senior Secured Credit Facility to \$25.0 million and further limited the amount we may borrow dependent on a borrowing base calculated based on eligible receivables.
 See -Liquidity and Capital Resources-Financing Arrangements for a description of the amendment.
-Our borrowing base under the Senior Secured Credit Facility at the time of close was \$2.7 million.
-The amount available to be drawn under the Senior Secured Credit Facility may further decline from current levels, including as a result of reductions in our borrowing base or a springing financial covenant, if our business continues to be adversely impacted by a decline in market conditions primarily related to the COVID-19 pandemic.
+Our borrowing base under the Senior Secured Credit Facility as of September 30, 2020 was \$4.2 million.
+The amount available to be drawn under the Senior Secured Credit Facility may decline from current levels, including as a result of reductions in our borrowing base or a springing financial covenant, if our business continues to be adversely impacted by a decline in market conditions primarily related to the COVID-19 pandemic.

 See Item 1A.
-Risk Factors below for a discussion of actual or potential impacts of the COVID-19 pandemic on our business and operations.
+Risk Factors below for a discussion of additional actual or potential impacts of the COVID-19 pandemic on our business and operations.